Skills Development Managing AI Skills with Nacos CLI

 • Wants to search for tools, templates, or workflows stored in Nacos

-• Needs to download or install a skill from a team/organization's Nacos server
+• Needs to download or install a skill from a personal, team, or organization Nacos registry

-• Wants to upload or publish a skill to Nacos for their team
+• Wants to upload or publish a local skill to Nacos for reuse

 What is nacos-cli?